"""

 ... "c": ak.array(np.random.randn(100)),

-... "d": ak.array(np.random.randn(100))
+... "d": ak.array(np.random.randn(100)),

 ... })

->>> hist_all(ak_df)
+>>> fig, axes = hist_all(ak_df)

 """

-if len(cols) == 0:
+if not cols or len(cols) == 0:

 cols = ak_df.columns